habutaso/x-inv-xeditor-dev/README.md

 Also, This program is not compatible with `wx`

 ## run
-Excecute the following command in this project directory.
+Excecute the following command in this project root directory.

 ```
 stack ghci --no-load --package containers

-Plelude> :load X.hs
+Plelude> :load app/X.hs
 ```
-If you want to execute InXmlTest.hs, read `InXmlTest.hs` in the REPL.
+If you want to execute InXmlTest.hs, read `app/InXmlTest.hs` in the REPL.